 In the event of an outbreak of measles, mumps, rubella or varicella on this campus, students who are not in compliance with the immunization requirements will be excluded from classes until their immunizations are complete.

-Quinebaug Valley Community College assesses students’ skills in English and mathematics using a computer-based Basic Skills Assessment (BSA).
+The following items can be used to determine appropriate English and Math placement.
 Students, with their advisors, use this information to make decisions about the kinds of courses students are prepared to take.

 QVCC requires that the following students take the BSA: